oscar10408/oscar10408.github.io/_data_analysis/health-recommendation-rl.md

 This project analyzes how factors like **age**, **BMI**, **smoking status**, and **number of children** influence **health insurance charges**.
 By applying machine learning techniques, it builds predictive models to estimate costs and highlight key drivers behind premium differences.

--  Performed **feature engineering** to handle categorical and numerical variables
+-  Performed **feature engineering** to handle categorical and numerical variables, including **Box-Cox transformations** for normalizing skewed data
--  Applied multiple regression methods, including **Linear Regression**, **Polynomial Regression**, and **Random Forest**
+-  Applied multiple regression methods, such as **Linear Regression**, **Polynomial Regression**, and **Random Forest**, to model insurance costs
--  Visualized relationships between variables using charts and pairplots
+-  Conducted **residual analysis** to evaluate model fit and identify potential outliers
--  Aims to support better understanding of pricing mechanisms in health insurance
+-  Aims to support better understanding of pricing mechanisms and cost drivers in health insurance

 ---